tuespetre/Impatient/README.md

 	select new { x, y }
 	```

--  `GROUP BY` can be generated as expected with some caveats:
+-  `GROUP BY` can be generated as expected:

     ```
 	// Will produce a GROUP BY query at the server: